paolo-vergo/conformal-multi/README.md

-# Conformal Inference Prediction Regions for Multiple Variable Regression
+# Conformal Inference Prediction Regions for Multiple Response Regression

 Conformal Inference is a well known tool to construct valid prediction regions.
 The R package is also hosted on CRAN under the name [conformalInference.multi](https://cran.r-project.org/web/packages/conformalInference.multi/index.html).